friscoMad/botCommander/README.md

 ## Command parsing

 Commands are defined with the `.command()` method, it will return the new command to configure it with a fluent api.
-The `.action()` command sets the callback to be called when the command is recognised by default nothing will be called creating a command without action can be usefull for creating subcommand APIs.
+The `.action()` command sets the callback to be called when the command is recognized by default nothing will be called creating a command without action can be useful for creating subcommand APIs.
 `.description()` method serves as documentation for the command, `.alias()` can be used to define command alias so both command names are interchangeable.

 Options can be passed with the call to `.command()`.
 Specifying `true` for `opts.noHelp` will remove the option from the generated help output.